 It’s no secret that today’s society has grown increasingly more health conscious than ever before.
-Healthier alternatives are springing up in the most unexpected places like fast food restaurants of all things.
+Healthier alternatives are springing up in the most unexpected places –like fast food restaurants– of all things.
 And caloric counts displayed next to menu items has almost become the rule instead of the exception.
-Health conscious people are opting for organic over processed foods.
-Gluten-free substitutes.
-Wraps in place of bread.
-Alkaline water instead of tap water.
-Packing lunches for work in lieu of eating out, and yet the vast majority of health conscious people fail to consider that the stress caused from toxic relationships, whether with spouses, partners, family, friends, and even co-workers, can be just as damaging to their health and well-being as the foods they’ve so resolutely eliminated from their daily diets.
+Health conscious people are opting for organic, over processed foods, gluten-free substitutes, wraps in place of bread, alkaline water instead of tap water, packing lunches for work in lieu of eating out, and yet the vast majority of health conscious people fail to consider that the stress caused by toxic relationships, whether with spouses, partners, family, friends, and even co-workers, can be just as damaging to their health, and well-being, as the foods they’ve so resolutely eliminated from their daily diets.

 Suffering from narcissistic abuse?
 Join Narcissistic Abuse & Toxic Relationship Recovery & Support Forum on Facebook by clicking the link.